israfiel-a/stormsinger/CONTRIBUTING.md

 ---

 ### Contributing
 Stormsinger is open source.
 I *want* improvements, because I am *certainly* not the best programmer out there.
 If you want a system to be improved, improve it!
 I only have so much time and so much motivation, so I'll welcome your changes.
 However, I do have standards.
-Those, along with my expectations for community interaction, are detailed here.

 Table of contents:
 - [Style](#style)